 Notes:

 Elan vector graphics are displayed using SVG (Scalable Vector Graphics) that are a part of the Html specification.
-The names of the shapes broadly correspond to the names of SVG tags: CircleVG for <circle../>, LineVG for <line…/>, and RectangleVG for <rect …/>.
-The properties of the Elan VG shapes, match the names of the attributes used in the SVG tags, except that the stroke-width attribute is changed strokeWidth to make it a valid Elan identifier.
+The names of the shapes broadly correspond to the names of SVG tags: CircleVG for <circle../>, LineVG for <line../>, and RectangleVG for <rect../>.
+The properties of the Elan VG shapes, match the names of the attributes used in the SVG tags, except that the stroke-width attribute is changed to strokeWidth to make it a valid Elan identifier.

-The ‘canvas’ on which vector-graphics are drawn (the Graphics pane in the user interface) is 100 units wide, by 75 units high .All numeric values specified for attributes of vector-graphic shapes may be integer or floating-points.
+The ‘canvas’ on which vector graphics are drawn (the Graphics pane in the user interface) is 100 units wide, by 75 units high .All numeric values specified for attributes of vector graphic shapes may be integer or floating point.

 All Elan ...VG shapes have default values for all attributes, and so will show up even if no attributes have been specified.
-You can specify as many of the attributes as you wish when creating the shape using the new … with syntax, as shown in the example above.
+You can specify as many of the attributes as you wish when creating the shape using the new .. with syntax, as shown in the example above.

 As with Block graphics the screen is not updated until the display method is called – allowing you to make multiple changes before updating the screen.
-Similarly, the method to add a shape returns a new instance of the VectorGraphics which must be assigned – either to an existing variable, or to a new let.
+Similarly, the method to add a shape returns a new instance of the VectorGraphics which must be assigned either to an existing variable, or to a new let.

-As with the way that SVG works within Html, the shapes are drawn in the order in which they are added into the VectorGraphics instance – with later shapes overwriting earlier shapes.
+As with the way that SVG works within Html, the shapes are drawn in the order in which they are added into the VectorGraphics instance, with later shapes overwriting earlier shapes.

-The colour (for stroke and fill properties) may be specified using the small number of standard colours (e.g. red) or as a 24-bit colour code, specified in Hex format e.g. 0xfe3ba0.
+The colour (for stroke and fill properties) may be specified using the small number of standard colours (e.g. red) or as a 24-bit colour code, specified in hexadecimal format e.g. 0xfe3ba0.
 The fill colour only may also be specified as ‘transparent’ by specifying the value as any negative value, though we suggest using fill to -1

 VectorGraphics also has methods removeLast (no parameters), remove (which takes a shape as a parameter, and replace which takes an existing shape and a new shape as parameters.
-The new shape may be a modified version of an existing shape (created using copy…with) – thereby enabling animation.
+The new shape may be a modified version of an existing shape (created using copy..with), thereby enabling animation.
 The following simple example creates a circle that changes between red and green every second:

 main